anderssandstrom/e3-ecmcPlugin_Pva/README.md

   * value  = pv_value( handle ): Get value from last monitor update.
   * busy   = pv_busy( handle ) : Return if PV-object is busy (busy if a put or a reg async commnd is executing).
   * error  = pv_err( handle ) : Returns error code of PV-object (error > 0).
-  * pv_rst( handle ) : Reset error of PV-object.
-Normally not needed to execute.
   * connected = pv_connected(<handle>) : Return if pv is connected.

 ### Record support